Euromoney Learning On-Demand

-This unique course follows closely the proposed structure of the new Accord, and is designed to enhance your knowledge of:
+This unique course follows closely the proposed structure of the new regulations, and is designed to enhance your knowledge and expertise:

 - Why Risk Management has become so crucial to Financial Institutions

-- What decisions you need to make when implementing the new Accord, and what is the timeline
+- What decisions you need to make when implementing an appropriate risk management framework

 - How should Risk Management be organised

-- Analyse the major forms of risk generated by financial institutions, particularly within an Value-at-Risk framework
+- Analyse the major forms of risk generated by financial institutions, particularly within a ValueatRisk framework

-- What are the competing internal approaches to the measurement of Credit Risk, and how this is impacted by IFRS9
+- What are the to the measurement of Credit Risk, and how this is impacted by IFRS9

 - How to implement an Operational Risk methodology successfully